 I can’t because it involves putting something into words.
 It involves saying something so stupid, like “you need to meditate”.
 So facile, too easy, silly, quietly painful and initially completely useless.
 Only absolute desperation would drive one through the first ten days of ceaseless internal chatter and doubt and only she knows how desperate she is.
 So I don’t say these things to her.
 I listen to her and I talk to her and I listen, but my advice amounts to aphorisms and hints: “We can be our own worst enemies”, “We think cruel things of ourselves that we wouldn’t dream of saying to any other person on Earth” – I even resort to the strange and empty phrase, “Life is a funny kind of roller coaster”.
 I am a non-committal Ronan Keating of pseudo-philosophy.

 And this is why my instinct tells me that we should not teach mindfulness in schools.
 I employ a curious logic that might extend to not teaching Shakespeare in schools, but it really doesn’t.
 In Zen Buddhism, the great master will lead meditation, give sermon and then receive individual aspirants in an interview called Dokusan.
 It is during the Dokusan that aspirants will ask questions of the master but it is also during the Dokusan that the master will quiz the aspirant to ascertain the extent to which they had experienced genuine glimmers of enlightenment.
-This process of essentially assessing mindfulness has been in place unbroken since the Buddha emerged from his cave to begin spreading the research findings of his remarkable eight-year inner journey.
+This process of essentially assessing mindfulness has been in place unbroken since the Buddha ducked out from under his fig tree to begin spreading the research findings of his remarkable forty-nine day inner journey.

 My simple point is that to teach mindfulness, one would naturally need to have experienced its benefits.
 And that if one had experienced its benefits, one would (as I do) feel very circumspect in one’s approach to spreading such benefits in a lasting, meaningful way that fosters compassion and wisdom – as opposed to simply calming people down or, at worst, irritating fidgety children into never wanting to go anywhere near inner reflection ever again.